Everything You Should Know About Facebook Marketing

 In January 2018 Facebook announced a major algorithm change.
 To try and combat a perceived rise in the amount of extraneous and irrelevant advertising in people's Facebook feeds, the company now evaluates ads on the standard of "meaningful interactions."
 In essence, Facebook ads should be optimized to promote conversation between the brand and potential customers, gauged through comment responses as well as Likes.
 Additionally, attempts to artificially boost engagement rate, like encouraging users to provide one-word responses, will no longer help to boost an ad and may even incur a penalty.

-How do you build brand awareness using Facebook marketing?
+How do you build brand awareness using Facebook business marketing?

 The trouble is that this is not the role of Facebook.
 People are not on social media to listen to sales pitches, they are there to be social with their friends and the brands they like.
 Customers today value brands that take the time to get to know them on a personal level, rather than acting as an impersonal corporation.